Juank544/PKCE/README.md

 I'm using Keycloak as authorization server, it will be handling the auth between the front and the backend.

-1. Once you download Keycloak you can start it with this command `bin\kc.bat start-dev --http-port 8180` (I'm changing the port because it,s already used by the backend).
+1. Once you download Keycloak you can start it with this command `bin\kc.bat start-dev --http-port 8180` (I'm changing the port because it's already used by the backend).
 2. You need to create an admin user before you can start using the console.
 3. A realm in Keycloak is equivalent to a tenant, on the top left you should create a new realm for each application

    ![](https://www.keycloak.org/resources/images/guides/add-realm.png)

-4. Click in the client tab ad then create new client as follows, **keep in mind the client ID and the realm for later**
+4. Click in the client tab and then create new client as follows, **keep in mind the client ID and the realm for later**

    ![](/img/keycloak/k1.PNG)
    ![](/img/keycloak/k2.PNG)